michaellinhardt/php_jannus/README.md

   - Build an internal web application to manage & handle all data.
 Including payment api.
 Managing ldap(distant connexion dispatcher database) <- php() -> (our database)mysql.
 Using my personnal mvc implementation inspired from zend framework.
 Build tools for client support.
 And more..
   - Client backoffice.. basically a free like backoffice with possibility to suscribe for service like antivirus, phone suscription (ovh..) and view account information.
   - Showcase site for promotionnal purpose.

-## About
-Outsourcing connexion & material installation/maintenance was to expensive comparing to the benefits.
-Plus the relationnal with clients was bad according to vicious payment management.
-Ofc student speack each others..

-Anyway it was a really instructionnal job and i enjoyed a lot to think & code it !